 Allergy and asthma sufferers rejoice!
 Salt is really good at thinning and drying up mucus.
 What’s more, salt also moisturizes membranes.
 This is the perfect combination for all respiratory conditions like dry cough, bronchitis, asthma, smokers cough, cold and flu, COPD, pneumonia, sore throats, sinus infections, hay fever, and other allergies.
 Anyone with these ailments can find some measure of relief by using salt inhalation therapy.

 For the longest time I had trouble sleeping because my hay fever would keep me up at night.
 I couldn’t stop sneezing and has to constantly blow my nose at bed time.
 I tried cleaning my bedroom and washing all of my linens to no avail.
 Using a salt inhaler was the only thing that worked because it balanced out my histamine response and I was finally able to sleep.

 5. Clarifies the mind

 If you add 1-10 drops of an essential oil with an affinity for the respiratory system, you will notice a wonderfully awakening effect.
-Often when I feel drowsy or worn out, I reach for my salt inhaler and add a few drops of peppermint, eucalyptus, myrtle, or R.C. essential oil.
-My absolute favorite right now is R.C. because it is a therapeutic blend of lung enhancing essential oils.
-You can read more about R.C.
-HERE and learn how to buy it 24% off HERE.
+Often when I feel drowsy or worn out, I reach for my salt inhaler and add a few drops of peppermint, eucalyptus, or myrtle essential oil.

 Essential oils help carry the salt even deeper into the lungs and sinuses with the added benefits of the essential oil you choose.